mohmiim/MLIntroduction/session-6/README.md

 lstmValidation(model,train, valid)
 ~~~~

-You should get something close to this output, error should be around 22 or so, not too bad considering how littile effort we put into preparing the data.
+You should get something close to this output, the error should be around 22 or so, not too bad considering how little effort we put into preparing the data.

 <p align="center">
 <img src="images/output.png" height="250">